Khushbusaifi012/Django-rest-books-api/README.md

 ## Installation

-Follow the steps below to set up this project locally.
+Follow the steps below to set up this project locally:-

 1.pip install django djangorestframework

-2.python -m django createproject project
+2.python -m django createproject project  (for make a project)

 3.cd project

-4.python manage.py createapp api
+4.python manage.py createapp api   (for make a app)

 5.Create a model in models.py according to your need.